MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sample-extend-relationship-assistant-card-type.md

 - **Step 6:** Verify the new custom card

 Applies to [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] (online), version 9.1.0

+## Prerequisites
+Review the prerequisites before you create the custom cards in your organization:

+- You must have the Package Deployer tool (packagedeployer.exe) to deploy packages.
+To download the package deployer, see [Download tools from NuGet](/dynamics365/customer-engagement/developer/download-tools-nuget)

 ## Step 1: Download the extend Relationship assistant card type sample solution